johnkruss/figure-skills-assessment/README.md

 - You must use the [client-go](https://github.com/kubernetes/client-go) library.
 - Your script must perform a graceful restart, similar to kubectl rollout restart.
 Do not just delete pods.
 - You must use Go modules (no vendor directory).

-## Go Solution

-Check out `main.go` down in the `cmd/restart` directory

-This approach is fairly naive and wouldn't scale without optimization, but it works as follows:
-1. Retrieve all pods
-2. Search through pods to find any with a name containing our key word
-3. Now we backtrack from the pod up through the ReplicaSet to the deployment
-4. Now we follow that back down through the deployment template to match containers
-5. When we find a match
-   1. Update the template with a new environment var
-   2. Call it `FORCE_RESTART_TIME`
-   3. Make the value a timestamp so collisions are nearly impossible
-6. Now update the deployment
-   1. The new environment variable will trigger a rolling restart of pods within the updated ReplicaSet